 My personal favorite way to enjoy the best gluten-free chocolate cupcakes is to pull them out of the refrigerator and put in the microwave for 12 seconds.
 With a glass of cold milk as a chaser, I am in heaven as I enjoy chocolate overload!
 I hope you can make this soon and enjoy chocolate overload with me!

 Looking for some other yummy chocolate recipes?
 Try my flourless chocolate cookie recipe for a real chocolate fix.
 Next try this skinny flourless dark chocolate cake recipe – it looks so decadent!

 Recipe for Gluten-free Chocolate Cupcakes with Chocolate Fudge Frosting:

-*If your flour blend already contains xanthan gum or guar gum, omit the xanthan gum called for in this recipe.
+These super chocolaty gluten-free cupcakes are even better made the day before eating, making them a great choice for birthdays. *If your flour blend already contains xanthan gum or guar gum, omit the xanthan gum called for in this recipe.
 As always, be sure to double-check your ingredients for gluten. *You can also bake this as a cake in a 9x13" pan for ~35 minutes or in two 8" cake pans for 22 minutes.
 Make sure to spray the pans well with non-stick cooking spray.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 For the cocoa powder, I like to use about 1/2 of dutch-processed or Saco blend cocoa and 1/2 Hershey's special dark cocoa.
 That is how I achieve a nice dark brown to my cupcakes and icing.